Four civilians are said to be among the dead in North Waziristan.

 Creative_person01, Islamabad, Pakistan

-On Monday, Major-General Arshad had said: “The clashes broke out after militants set off IEDs [improvised explosive devices] and conducted ambushes on the security forces.”
+“The clashes broke out after militants set off IEDs [improvised explosive devices] and conducted ambushes on the security forces,” Major-General Waheed Arshad, a military spokesman, said on Monday.

 “The army is fighting well-trained militants.
 There are linkages with Afghanistan.
 Many of them are getting money and weapons from across the border,” Arshad said.